-Because some fungal infections are rare, they can be difficult to diagnose.
-You can help your vet by knowing your cat’s medical history and being prepared to answer questions such as when your pet began to display symptoms of infection.
+Because some fungal infections are rare or regional, they can be difficult to diagnose.
+You can help your vet to pinpoint the fungus responsible for your kitty's symptoms by knowing your cat’s medical history and being prepared to answer questions such as when your pet began to display symptoms of infection.

-A complete blood count (CBC), chemical blood profile and urinalysis will help your vet identify what’s causing your kitty’s symptoms.
+A complete blood count (CBC), chemical blood profile, and urinalysis may help your vet identify what’s causing your kitty’s symptoms.
 In some cases, a tissue sample may be taken to assist in diagnosis.
 Your cat will typically be anesthetized for these tests.
-The tissue sample will be taken during surgery, then analyzed in our lab.
+The tissue sample will be taken during surgery, then analyzed in a diagnostics lab.

-Depending on which type of fungi is causing your pet’s symptoms, your vet may present different options for treatment, such as hospitalization if the fungus is transmittable to humans.
-This will help reduce the risk of you or your family becoming infected.
+Depending on the type of fungi that is causing your cat’s symptoms, your veterinarian may present different options for treatment, such as hospitalization if the fungus is transmittable to humans.
+This will help reduce the risk of you or your family becoming infected with the disease.

-If your cat will be staying at your home, your vet may provide instructions on how to prevent infections - including wearing gloves and a mask when handling your cat or changing litter.
+If your kitty will be staying at home, your vet may provide instructions on how to prevent the spread of infections - including wearing gloves and a mask when handling your cat or changing their litter.

-The vet may be able to remove any skin lesions and prescribe topical ointments to help treat the infection.
-If required, any secondary infections will also be treated with medications or IV fluids.
-Keep in mind that several weeks of treatment may be needed before your cat’s health issues improve.
+Your vet may be able to remove any skin lesions and prescribe topical ointments to help treat the infection.
+Any secondary infections will likely be treated with medications or IV fluids if necessary.
+Fungal infections can be challenging to treat so it's important to keep in mind that several weeks of treatment may be needed before your kitty’s health issues begin to show significant improvement.

-Your cat’s prognosis will be determined by the type of fungal infection he or she has contracted.
-While prescription medication can help to clear some infections, others may have long-term health impacts or even lead to severe neurological symptoms (for example, North American Blastomycosis can cause these).
+The prognosis for your feline friend will be determined by the type of fungal infection your kitty has contracted.
+Although prescription medication can help to clear some infections, others may have long-term health impacts or even lead to severe neurological symptoms (for example, North American Blastomycosis can cause these).

-To help your cat recover, it’s critical to attend all follow-up appointments so your cat’s recovery can be assessed.
+To help your cat recover, it’s critical to attend all follow-up appointments so your feline friend's recovery can be assessed.
 Your vet will check to see that no relapses have happened and make changes to medication if required.
-Report any changes in your cat’s appearance or behavior immediately.
+Be sure to report any changes in your cat’s appearance or behavior to your vet immediately.